Driver's Training in Virginia

 Supervised Driving Practice

 Your parent/legal guardian will need to sign your Driver's Ed completion certificate once you complete the required hours of supervised behind-the-wheel practice.
+Then, you’re ready to head to the DMV to apply for your Virginia driver’s license!

-- Complete your driver's training requirements.
+- Completed your driver's training requirements.

 - Are at least 16 years and 3 months old.